Sean Connor

-Sean Connor (born 12 July 1967) is a Northern Irish football manager and former player who is the head coach at Botswana Premier League club Jwaneng Galaxy.
+Sean Connor (born 12 July 1967) is a Northern Irish football manager and former player who is the head coach at Botswana Premier League club Gaborone United.

 He had a brief playing career which included spells at Distillery, Port Vale, Macclesfield Town, Ards, and Cliftonville.
 He spent some years as a coach in the United States and England before he was appointed as manager of Sligo Rovers in September 2004.
 He led the club to the League of Ireland First Division title in 2005.
-He took charge at Bohemians in November 2006, where he became the first manager to achieve UEFA pro-license in the League of Ireland before leaving in December 2007.
+He took charge at Bohemians in November 2006, where he became the first manager to achieve UEFA pro-licence in the League of Ireland before leaving in December 2007.
 He was appointed Dundalk manager in December 2008 and then joined Galway United as manager in December 2010.

 He then had spells coaching in Africa with the Zimbabwean side CAPS United in 2012 and the South African club Black Leopards, whom he prepared pre-season for in 2014.
 He returned to management in Northern Ireland with Institute in September 2019, where he would remain for two years.
 He returned to South Africa as technical director at Cape Town Spurs in October 2023.
 He then joined Botswana Premier League side Matebele as head coach in August 2024.
 He switched to Jwaneng Galaxy the following year, winning the Botswana FA Challenge Cup.